Updated May 2020

 Thanks to all these therapies, I have blown through enormous quantities of extended benefits, as well as huge amounts of my own hard-earned money.

 And as a result of all these remedies and therapies … absolutely nothing happened.

 This is what I did: I bought a bottle of castor oil for $12.
-I lowered myself painfully to the floor to pull my moth-eaten $20 heating pad out of the dusty recesses of the bathroom cabinet (the thing that Maggie refers to as the “old-lady pad”).
-Then I smeared large quantities of castor oil on my knees, put a kitchen tea towel on top of that, covered that with a plastic shopping bag, and topped it all off with the heating bag.
-Very attractive.
+I lowered myself (not without pain) to the floor to pull my moth-eaten $20 heating pad out of the dusty recesses of the bathroom cabinet (the thing that Maggie refers to as the “old-lady pad”).
+Then I smeared large quantities of castor oil on my knees, put a kitchen dish towel on top of that, covered that with a plastic packet, and topped it all off with the heating bag.
+Lovely.
 (Fortunately, I have a leather couch, so no great harm was done to innocent furniture.)

 I left the heating pad on my right knee for 15 minutes, and then switched to my left knee.
 It was oddly soothing, considering that I have always been taught that inflammation needs cold, not heat.
 Then I put the whole messy heap away, shaking my head at my own desperation.

 The next morning I woke up, and the cycling knee pain was gone!
 Yes, really.
 I got on my bike that day and cycled like I was 12 again.